 They both come from the same plant, but CBD is extracted from the leaves, flowers and stem, while hemp oil is extracted from the seeds.

-This difference in source has a great effect on their contents: CBD oil contains a wide range of cannabinoids when extracted, including CBD itself but also THC, whilst hemp oil contains those elements that would grow a hemp plant, namely amino acids, fatty acids and a wide range of vitamins and nutrients.
+This difference in source has a great effect on their contents: CBD oil contains a wide range of cannabinoids when extracted -including CBD itself- whilst hemp oil contains those elements that would help to grow a hemp plant: namely amino acids, fatty acids and a wide range of vitamins and nutrients.

 CBD oil will work in concert with the endocannabinoid system, whilst hemp oil has no effect beyond its basic nutrient contents.

-People have claimed a wide range of health benefits tied to these two products, none of which have been scientifically confirmed.
+People have claimed a wide range of health benefits tied to hemp oil, none of which have been scientifically confirmed.

-Due to their shared biological originals they are often conflated or confused; an unfortunate fact, considering their widely different contents which, if mistaken, could prove disappointing to a customer.
+Due to their shared biological originals they are often conflated or confused.
+This is unfortunate as, considering their widely different contents, a mistaken purchase could prove to be extremely disappointing.

 Certain retailers don’t make it easy either, instead aiming to mislead consumers into paying a higher price tag for a different product.